rdpoor/mu/README.md

 carries its own tick time and there's no guarantee that calls will be sequential in time.
 If a stream element wants to know (e.g. to stop the transport), it can examine the stream's frameCount().

+### more on stream extents

+The frameCount() method is supposed to give hints about when the stream starts and stops.
+This could be used for a variety of things, including optimizations in inner loops and signaling the Player when it can stop.

+Since streams can now start at negative times (or arbitrarily positive times), frameCount() doesn't capture that information.
+It should be replaced with an extent() method that describes the starting and ending frames of the stream (or perhaps starting frame and duration).

+### on stream states

+Okay, so I claim that each call to step() can specify an arbitrary time, so streams are effectively random access.
+What happens when the results of this buffer depends on what happened in the previous buffer, with the obvious example of a reverberator?
+Either we go back to declaring that access is "usually" sequential and special case non-sequential access, or we make some reasonable rules for how stateful streams behave for sequential and non-sequential access.

+The latter probably makes more sense.